SlavDom/slavdom-client/README.md

 ### How do I get set up? ###

 * For successful setup you should:
-  * install node and optionally yarn to your computer
+  * install Node JS >= 6 and optionally yarn to your computer
   * open the main folder of the project
   * call "npm install" ("yarn install") and wait untill necessary packages will be installed
   * call for "npm start" ("yarn start") to run the application